Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| This factor sets the valuation floor.
+This factor sets the valuation floor.
 It asks: If this stopped tomorrow, what survives?
-Understanding liquidation cost protects buyers, lenders, and sellers from fantasy pricing and exposes fragile businesses early. |
+Understanding liquidation cost protects buyers, lenders, and sellers from fantasy pricing and exposes fragile businesses early.
+A valuator need to understand the difference between liquidation and ongoing business with assets in place and working. |

 | Factor 7.
 Hard Assets |